sensor-dream/APIVOF/guidelines/list-info/q-packs-in-system-fedora-34.md

 <summary>qt5-qtcharts</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Qt5 - Charts component
+Short desc    : Qt5 - Charts component
 URL          : http://www.qt.io
-Лицензия     : GPLv3
+License      : GPLv3
-Описание     : Qt Charts module provides a set of easy to use chart components.
+Descript     : Qt Charts module provides a set of easy to use chart components.
 It uses the Qt Graphics View Framework, therefore charts can be easily
              : integrated to modern user interfaces.
 Qt Charts can be used as QWidgets, QGraphicsWidget, or QML types.
              : Users can easily create impressive graphs by selecting one of the charts themes.
 ```